Simultaneous inversion for surface wave phase velocity and earthquake centroid parameters: methodology and application

 Xiao Xiao

-My research interests include seismic tomography and earthquake location.
+My research interests include seismic tomography, earthquake location and geodynamic modelling.